 Certification & Licensing Support

-You’re graduating with your school certification – and now it’s time to consider State certification and Federal certification.
+You’re graduating with your school certification – and now it’s time to consider State certification!
 The CAMTC, or California Massage Therapy Council, is the state certifying entity in California.
 They issue a Massage Therapy Certification at 500 hours.
-This is what most people refer to as a license.
+The Certification is considered voluntary, however many counties, cities, and businesses require it, so we encourage everyone to apply.

 Are you confused on how to write a good resume?
 You aren’t alone.
 Our Resume Workbook & Interview Guide is designed to help you with the process.
 We’ll also help to look over your resume and provide guidance and support.